Kitabgi: Return to Europe and death

 Mozaffaredin shah (seated) and his ministers in Contrexéville in 1902.
 Antoine Kitabgi Khan is the first figure on the left in the photo.

 Mozaffaredin Shah and his suite on board the yacht HMY Victoria and Albert in Portsmouth in 1902.
 Seated, from left to right: the Prince of Wales, the Shah, Queen Alexandra, King Edward VII, and the Princess Victoria.
 Standing between the Shah and the Queen: Amin al-Soltan.
 In the back and in the middle, his head above the others: Antoine Kitabgi Khan.

 Back in Europe, Kitabgi continued to organize the oil concession operations.
 In August 1902, he joined the retinue of Mozaffaredin shah who made his second trip to Europe.
 A photograph shows him in the middle of the shah's retinue posing on the yacht HMY Victoria and Albert (1899) alongside King Edward VII, Queen Alexandra, the Prince of Wales and Princess Victoria.

 Towards the end of the year, Kitabgi's health deteriorated and during a stay in Italy, suffering from respiratory insufficiency, he died in Livorno on 20 December 1902, just before his sixtieth birthday and without having seen the oil spurt in Iran.
 His funeral was celebrated in Livorno and he was later buried in the Montparnasse cemetery in Paris.
 D'Arcy wrote to Vincent Kitabgi: "I have lost a kind and sincere friend and a valuable and able colleague."

 Future of the concession

 The oil so long awaited by the concessionaires did not come out until May 26, 1908 from a well near Shuster.

 In the meantime the interests of the Kitabgi family were taken care of by Vincent who was appointed Imperial Commissioner in place of his father.
 As for D'Arcy, he could no longer bear the costs of prospecting alone.
-In agreement with the share holders, he incorporated the shares of the concession operating company into the Burmah Oil Company.
-When oil finally came out with prospects of abundant production, the company became the Anglo Persian Oil Company, then the Anglo Iranian Oil Company, and finally British Petroleum.
+In agreement with the share holders, he incorporated the shares of the concession operating company into Burmah Oil.
+When oil finally came out with prospects of abundant production, the company became the Anglo-Persian Oil Company, then the Anglo-Iranian Oil Company, and finally BP.